yeslogic/allsorts-tools/README.md

      - charset: Custom
      - variant: CID

+### `has-table`

+The `has-table` tool checks if the supplied font file contains the table passed via the `-t` argument.
+If the font contains the table it exits with status success (0), if the font doesn't not contain the table it exits with status 1.
+The `-p` option makes the tool print the path to the font if it contains the table.

+This tool is handy combined with `find`, to locate fonts that have the desired table.

+#### Example

+In this example, we search the current directory for files ending in `ttf`, `otf`, or `otc` and check to see if they contain an `EBLC` table.
+If the table is found the path to the font is printed.

+    find . -regextype posix-extended -type f -iregex '.*\.(ttf|otf|otc)$' -exec allsorts has-table -t EBLC -p {} \;

 ### `subset`

 The `subset` tool takes a source font and some text and writes a new version of the source font only containing the glyphs required for the supplied text.

 #### Example